 Also nearby is the Millennium Library, a centre for learning, thought-provoking events and intriguing public art.

 Within a 15-minute walk of our building are Portage Place, Hudson’s Bay and Cityplace, where a Farmers’ Market pops up every two weeks.
-Just across the bridge in Osborne Village are many more options, including a full-scale grocery store, a gas station and a drug store that never closes.
+Just across the bridge in Osborne Village are many more options, including a full-scale grocery store, a gas station and a drug store.

 Shoppers searching for rare finds often venture further afield to the Exchange, where many local designers and artists market their wares.